Top 14 Beautiful, Weird, and Unique Cat Breeds

 Teacup Persians

 The Teacup Persian is a relatively unique cat breed that is extremely popular.
 Following the tiny craze that dog breeds went through, the Teacup Persian looks like a kitten, even as an adult.
-This tiny but so adorable cat is usually only 4-7lbs for a female and 5-8lbs for a male full grown.
+This tiny but adorable cat is usually only 4-7lbs for a female and 5-8lbs for a male full grown.

 Munchkin